A Shape Dynamics Tutorial: Relativity Without Relativity

 \fbox{\parbox{0.98\linewidth}{ {\bf Further reading:} The complete literature on the `Relativity Without Relativity' approach is \cite{RWR, RWR-VectorFields, RWR-Ed-Strong-Coupled, RWR-Ed-Variations,EdFlavioPaper}. }} {\bf The problem of many-fingered time}

 The Machian first principles on which we have based our field theories up to now have proved to be quite powerful in not only deriving the relativity principle from a simpler set of axioms, but also in identifying all the kinds of (classical) fields that are presently thought to be fundamental in nature.
-However, these principles fail to realize, in the case of the gravitational field, what Barbour and Bertotti identified as the only precise formulation of Mach's principle: the Mach--Poincar\'e principle.
+However, these principles fail to realize, in the case of the gravitational field, what Barbour and Bertotti identified as the only precise formulation of Mach's principle: the Mach--Poincar\'e Principle.
 The `culprit' is the local square-root form of the action, the very thing that plays such a key role in some of the most interesting results I have shown: the derivation of the universal light cone and gauge theory.
 It does this because it leads to \e{local} Hamiltonian constraints, which constrain one degree of freedom at \e{each} space point.
 This leads to a mismatch.
 For having identified the diffeomorphism symmetry and implemented it through best-matching, we attributed to the gravitational field 3 degrees of freedom per space point, which is the dimensionality of $\Superspace$, gravity's putative configuration space.
-But the dynamical laws we found do not realize the Mach--Poincar\'e principle on $\Superspace$: given two points in it, there is a whole `sheaf' of curves that extremalize our best-matching action (\ref{BestMatchedActionForGravity}).
+But the dynamical laws we found do not realize the Mach--Poincar\'e Principle on $\Superspace$: given two points in it, there is a whole `sheaf' of curves that extremalize our best-matching action (\ref{BestMatchedActionForGravity}).
 The variational principle we have, in its most advanced form (the `differential-almost-Hamiltonian' approach), produces a curve in $\Superspace$ given initial data consisting of a point in $\Superspace$ and a transverse momentum, plus a lapse that depends on both time and space (check appendix~\ref{ADM-WDW} for the definition of lapse).
 But then any other lapse is equally good, and produces a different curve in $\Superspace$ which shares only the endpoints with the original one (see Fig.~\ref{ManyFingeredTime}).
 The Einstein--Hilbert action assigns the same value to both curves.
 The uniqueness required by the Mach--Poincar\'e principle is absent.
 In Fig.~\ref{ManyFingeredTime} I show graphically what this ambiguity means: each curve in $\Superspace$ that can be generated by a different choice of lapse corresponds to a different foliation of the same spacetime.
+From the Machian point of view, this situation is unacceptable, but the way out was actually anticipated already in the 1970's.
+As we can see from the counting of the degrees of freedom, the gravitational field has two Lagrangian degrees of freedom per point ($\Riem$ has six per point, the diffeomorphisms reduce it to $\Superspace$, which has three, and the Hamiltonian constraint further reduces them to two).
+But $\Superspace$ has three degrees of freedom per space point, and therefore it cannot be the physical configuration space of GR.
+The Hamiltonian constraint, unlike the diffeomorphism constraint, does not admit a simple geometrical interpretation in terms of transformations on the configuration-space variables alone, and therefore cannot be used to quotient $\Superspace$ into the physical configuration space of GR.
+The orbits of the Hamiltonian constraint do not lie on $\Riem$: they mix the metric and the momenta.
+In other words, the vector field corresponding to the Hamiltonian constraint is not a pointwise map of $\Riem$~onto $\Riem$: it lives inextricably in phase space, and the associated phase-space transformation of the metric depends on the momenta.\footnote{The Hamiltonian constraint can map curves on $\Riem$ to curves on $\Riem$, what it cannot do is take points onto points without knowledge of the curve to which it belongs.
+Thanks to H. Gomes for the observation}